-How To Deal With A New York Warrant.
+How To Deal With An Active New York Warrant.

 If you uncover that you have a warrant out in your name or someone you know, it is critical that you not make an effort to make a run for it.
 Primary transportation centers will have already been alerted to stop you from leaving the country; thus, it best not to even try it.